Become a Mentor—Find a Mentor!

-Potential Mentees: Search our directory of members for individuals who have offered to mentor and who have the skills, networks, or interests you need.
+Potential Mentees: Search our directory of members (accessible to members only; login required) for individuals who have offered to mentor and who have the skills, networks, or interests you need.

 Every one of us can name at least one amazing senior colleague whose encouragement and guidance helped us get where we are right now – studying and researching in the world of ethnobiology.
 And our need for such colleagues never ends … everyone needs mentors, no matter what stage we are in our careers.

 Perhaps you don’t realize that everyone also needs a mentee!
 Mentoring someone revives your interest in the field, generates new enthusiasm, and often teaches us old dogs a new thing or two.
 No matter how early in your career, it’s never too early to start sharing your knowledge and networks!